thorvg/thorvg.swift/README.md

 ### High-Level Views API (SwiftUI & UIKit)

-For most use cases, ThorVGSwift provides convenient view components that handle rendering, playback, and animation lifecycle automatically.
+For most use cases, ThorVGSwift provides convenient view components that handle rendering, playback, and animation lifecycle automatically. **All animation state is managed through the `LottieViewModel`**, which you create externally and pass to the view.

 #### SwiftUI